 The Sun Journal welcomes readers to express their views in the hope these expressions provide a forum for debate.
 Publishing decisions are made on questions of free speech, good taste, public interest and public sensitivity.

-The deadline for letters to the editor concerning the June 12 election is 5 p.m.
-Monday, June 4.
-The Sun Journal will not accept letters concerning the election after that time.
+The deadline for letters to the editor concerning the election was 5 p.m.
+Friday, Oct.
+26. The Sun Journal is not accepting letters concerning the election received after that time.
 Other letters are welcome.
 Letters about election issues appearing in the next few days were received before the deadline.

 Letters to the editor